Prairie Dandelion

 Cultivation: The preference is full sun and dry conditions.
 The soil should be gritty in texture and well-drained, otherwise crown rot may infect the taproot and the plant will die.
 Taller and more aggressive plant species should be prevented from overcrowding this plant, which normally grows on rocky hilltops and slopes where there is scant ground vegetation.

 Faunal Associations: Little is known about the floral-faunal relationships of this rare plant.
 Various kinds of bees (especially bumblebees) are undoubtedly the most important pollinators of the flowers, where they seek nectar and pollen.
-It is possible that rabbits will eat the foliage, although I have not observed this.
-Early pioneers ate the roots as a source of emergency food.
+Moure & Hurd (1987) list a Halictid bee, Halictus rubicundus, as a floral visitor.
+A polyphagous aphid, Abstrusomyzus phloxae, feeds on the closely related Mountain Dandelions (Agoseris spp.) and probably Prairie Dandelion as well.
+Rabbits may eat the foliage, although I have not observed this.
+Early pioneers ate the roots as a source of emergency food, even though they were undoubtedly bitter-tasting.

 Photographic Location: The webmaster's wildflower garden in Urbana, Illinois.

 Comments: This is one of many species in the Chicory tribe of the Aster family that have dandelion-like flowerheads and foliage with a milky latex.
 The most familiar member of this group is the introduced Taraxacum officinale (Dandelion), which is a common lawn weed.
-The Prairie Dandelion can be distinguished from similar species by considering the following characteristics: 1) This is a perennial plant, rather than a biennial or annual, 2) stems with cauline leaves are never produced, 3) there is only one flowerhead per leafless stalk, 4) the flowerheads are at least 1" across, 5) the basal leaves are linear in shape and they lack teeth or lobes, and 6) the margins of the leaves are usually finely crisped and/or downy white.
+The Prairie Dandelion can be distinguished from similar species by considering the following characteristics: 1) this is a perennial plant, rather than a biennial or annual, 2) stems with cauline leaves are never produced, 3) there is only one flowerhead per leafless stalk, 4) the flowerheads are at least 1" across, 5) the basal leaves are linear in shape, and 6) the margins of the leaves are usually finely crisped and/or downy white.
 Other members of the Chicory tribe in Illinois usually lack one or more of these features.
 The closely related Agoseris spp.
-(Mountain Dandelions) of the western states have many of these features, but their achenes are conspicuously constricted below the apex.
-The achenes of the Prairie Dandelion are unconstricted or only slightly constricted below the apex.
+(Mountain Dandelions) of the western states have many of these features, but their achenes are conspicuously constricted below their apices.
+The achenes of the Prairie Dandelion are unconstricted or only slightly constricted below their apices.
 Other scientific names are occasionally used to refer to the Prairie Dandelion, including Agoseris cuspidata and Microseris cuspidata.

 Return